Generic selectors

 In terms of qualification levels, NVQ Level 6 sits at Level 6 on the Regulated Qualifications Framework (RQF).
 This is equivalent to a bachelor’s degree.

-However, an NVQ Level 6 diploma is vocational; it’s focused on your ability to perform tasks in a specific job role, rather than on academic theory.
-So while it holds the same weight in terms of level, it’s delivered and assessed in a very different way.
+However, an NVQ Level 6 diploma is vocational; it is concerned with how well you can complete your tasks in a particular job role, rather than with academic theory.
+So while it carries the same level of weight, it’s delivered and assessed in a very different way.

 For example, someone working in construction site management may complete an NVQ Level 6 to demonstrate that they meet the national standard for the role, without needing to go back to university.